trixi-framework/Trixi.jl/docs/src/performance.md

 current MPI rank; if doing a serial run, you can just think of this as *the* number of DOFs) and ``n_\text{calls,\texttt{rhs!}}`` is the number of times the `rhs!` function has been evaluated.
-Note that for this PID, we measure *only* the time spent in `rhs!`, i.e., by definition all computations outside of `rhs!`
-- specifically all other callbacks - are not taken into account.
+Note that for this PID, we measure *only* the time spent in `rhs!`, i.e., by definition all computations outside of `rhs!` - specifically all other callbacks and the time integration method - are not taken into account.

 The local, `rhs!`-only PID is usually most useful if you do serial measurements and are interested in the performance of the implementation of your